- Many snakes can live for several decades, especially a pet python – choose carefully!

 Always move predictably and slowly.
 Never surprise a snake!
 Even when you’re just looking through the glass.
 Approaching your snake — in or out of its enclosure — straight or from the side.
 Not from above and never by surprising it.
 That snake will surprise you!

 And while we’re on the topic of surprises, avoid trying to pick up a hissing snake.
 The snake is either afraid or on defense.
-Don’t mess with it after it’s had a meal.
+Don’t mess with it for several days after it’s had a meal.
 KEEP AWAY when it’s shedding.
-Until it’s used to you, a good time to handle your reptile is when it’s feeling sleepy, but awake.
+Until it’s used to you, a good time to handle your reptile is when it’s feeling calm but awake.

 The Best Pet Snakes

 Snakes make for great pets!
 They are unique and fun.
-There are over 3,600 species worldwide and the majority of them are adaptable to captivity.
+There are over 4,000 species worldwide, and many great species are available from breeders as pets.
 The following 10 animals are popular and relatively low maintenance.
 These are breeds that stay small.
 Most breeds eat live food, so if you’re squeamish about that, get a guinea pig.
 You’ve got options for kids, beginners, and the experienced.

 So here’s a list of great snakes, known for their ease of care, temperament, and appearance.